 Battery-powered vs. rechargeable

 Battery-powered brushes might be a good option for kids who need some extra motivation to brush.
-However, if you're looking for an electric powered toothbrush to take your oral hygiene to the next level, it's worth investing in a rechargeable model which should last a good few years.
+However, if you're looking for an electric-powered toothbrush to take your oral hygiene to the next level, it's worth investing in a rechargeable model which should last a good few years.

 Know your oscillating from your ultrasonic